Mich21050/Zigbee-Smart-Shades/README.md

 5) Now solder some pin headers to the the pins shown in the photo below.
 (Pinout Credits to @basilfx)

-# Creating the Controll Circuit
+# Creating the Control Circuit
 *I'm currently working on a custom pcb using the same Atmega328p microcontroller and custom tradfri holder.*
+I built the original circuit on a breadboard using an Arduino Nano due to